Malagasy Uprising: Casualties

 The French government's first official estimate of the number of Malagasy killed in the conflict was 89,000.
 In 1949 the High Commissioner of Madagascar added to this figure the estimated number who fled into the forest and were believed dead, declaring the true number of dead at over 100,000.
 Many Malagasy believe this to be an underestimate of the actual number killed.
 The population of Madagascar at the time of the Uprising was approximately four million, and these estimated losses represented nearly two percent of the population.
 In 1950, the colonial administration revised the casualty number to 11,342 "known dead".
 According to official French figures 4,928 of these had been killed in rioting while the remainder had died of starvation or exhaustion after fleeing the fighting.

 Historians continue to disagree over the number of casualties during the Malagasy Uprising.
 The original figure of 89,000 casualties is often quoted.
 Historian Jean Fremigacci contested the 89,000 estimate, noting that losses of this magnitude normally should have manifested on the demographic curve, but in Madagascar population growth began again and even accelerated from 1946 to 1949.
 He estimates 30–40,000 Malagasy deaths, of which 30,000 were violent and the remainder attributable to disease and starvation in the conflict areas.
 Fremigacci's interpretation was challenged by demographer Alfred Sauvy, who suggested the trauma to population growth that would normally be observed by these casualties may have been masked by improvements in malaria survival rates resulting from a major colonial anti-malaria campaign undertaken in the same period.
 According to Fremigacci, "There were war crimes in Madagascar in 1947 but without intent to exterminate."

 An estimated 550 French nationals died during the conflict, of whom 350 were soldiers.
-In addition, an estimated 1,900 Malagasy PADESM supporters were killed by their pro-MDRM nationalist countrymen during the conflict.
+In addition 1,900 Malagasy auxiliary men of the French army were killed.